top of page

 Our settle-impact policy, green action program, and annual giving platform fortify our company's commitment to providing support, leadership, and contribution to our community.
 We might only be a corner cafe, but everything is an opportunity to be an integral example of how to be a good corporate citizen and neighbor.

-Why not read a good book, and reflect while you sip on your coffee?
+Why not read a good book and reflect while you sip on your coffee?

-Like many of you, we live in Kits and love it here!
-But there is so much more to Kits than just the beach, seawall, Kitsilano pool and Vanier Park.
-It's a rich tapestry of humanity.
-In partnership with IDream Library, our Equitable Literacy Library is curated to connect our community with literary selections that aim to offer thought-provoking ideas.
-With an abundance of BIPOC and LGTBQIA2S authors; this library is a visible representation that creates a safe space to read and learn.
+more to Kits than just the beach, seawall, Kitsilano pool and Vanier Park.It's a rich tapestry of humanity, designed to connect our community with literary selections that aim to offer thought-provoking ideas.
+With a focus on self-inquiry and personal reflection and an abundance of BIPOC and LGTBQIA2S authors; this library is a visible representation that creates a safe space to read and learn.

-Our wide range of books and interactive selections examine the intersections between colonial-settler history, climate, justice, anti-racism, cultural awareness, and gender that go beyond the binary.
+intersections between colonial-settler history, climate, justice, anti-racism, cultural awareness, and gender that go beyond the binary.

-We have books that encourage self-inquiry, healing, nurturing our eco-systems, essays and poems, and a sensory section for children and adults.
+systems, essays and poems, and a sensory section for children and adults.

 We look forward to seeing you.